fehu/schedule-negotiation/docs/PersonalizableAgents.md

 The preference mechanism is intended to be used by the people, represented in the negotiation by corresponding agents.

-This requires development of a expressively powerful _domain specific language_ (DSL) for the users to describe their preferences.
+This requires development of an expressively powerful _domain specific language_ (DSL) for the users to describe their preferences.

 The preference function must be generatd internally from thr description in order to avoid invalid functions (or there must be a user-provided functions analysis mechanizm).